Quotations from Chairman Mao Tse-tung: Publication process

+Demand for the book increased sharply including for use outside the military and in August 1966 People's Publishing House took over the work of printing Quotations.
+It was made available to the public through Xinhua Bookstores.

 The Ministry of Culture held special study meetings to develop a production and distribution plan.
 It sought assurances that the book would receive publishing priority and that there would be sufficient paper, ink, and printing presses available.
 The goal was for "ninety-nine percent (of the population of China to) read Chairman Mao's book", according to a catalogue of publication records of the People's Publishing House.
-Provinces, municipalities, and autonomous regions across China were ordered to build hundreds of new printing houses to publish the Quotations during the second half of 1966 which pushed the limits of the Chinese printing industry.
+Provinces, municipalities, and autonomous regions across China were ordered to build hundreds of new printing houses to publish the Quotations during the second half of 1966, which pushed the limits of the Chinese printing industry.

 This disrupted plans for publishing any new volumes of The Complete Works of Marx and Engels that was already in progress.
 It also halted distribution of other ideological works.
 As late as 1970, more than 8 million copies of the 4-volume set of Selected Works of Marx and Engels that had already been printed (both in cloth hardcover and paperback) remained undistributed in storage warehouses on the grounds that other works "should not interfere with learning Quotations from Chairman Mao Tse-Tung".

-On the other hand, several other works by Mao had very large printings during the same period, even though these editions were not produced in the huge numbers of Quotations from Chairman Mao.
+On the other hand, several other works by Mao had very large printings during the same period, even though these editions were not produced in the large numbers of Quotations from Chairman Mao.
 These include Selected Works of Mao Zedong (in four volumes, 2.875 million copies in 14 languages), Selected Articles of Mao Zedong (various editions totalling 252 million copies), single article books, and works of poetry.